3 observations after Embiid scores Sixers-record 70 points

 Embiid’s finishing wasn’t flawless Monday, but he was glad to clean up misses.

 While Embiid’s power and persistence often overwhelmed the Spurs, his night sure wasn’t short on skill.
-He registered a passing highlight in the third quarter with a nifty bounce pass assist of a Kelly Oubre Jr. dunk.
+He registered a passing highlight in the third quarter with a nifty feed to set up a Kelly Oubre Jr. dunk.

 Of course, Embiid routinely scores better than anyone in the universe.
 Even with plenty of outings this season where he’s watched the fourth quarter of blowout victories from the bench, he looks on his way to a third straight scoring title.
 Chamberlain, Michael Jordan, James Harden, Rick Barry and Kobe Bryant are the only NBA players to ever average 35 or more points in a season.
 It wouldn’t be surprising whatsoever if Embiid joined them.